Granoia/bio331-utils/README.md

 from missionControl import *

 g = parse(edgefile='example_edges.txt', nodefile='example_nodes.txt')

+"""
-\#this returns a Graph object constructed out of the data from the given files.
-The example files are formatted properly.
-#the delimiter can be changed using the delimiter argument (defaults to '\t')
-#Your files should include a line 1 header detailing the names of the data attributes of
-#the file.
-An edgefile header must start with 'source' followed by 'target' followed optionally by other data attributes (separated by
+this returns a Graph object constructed out of the data from the given files.
+The example files are formatted properly. the delimiter can be changed using the delimiter argument (defaults to '\t') Your files should include a line 1 header detailing the names of the data attributes of the file.
+An edgefile header must start with 'source' followed by 'target' followed optionally by other data attributes (separated by delimiter).
-#delimiter).
 A nodefile header must start with 'ID' followed optionally by other data attributes.
+"""

 #If you want to do your own analysis on the example files, construct a dictionary whose keys are either node or edge IDs
 #(an edge ID is a string that looks like this: 'node1_;_node2' where node1 and 2 are in alphabetical order if the graph is undirected.